trusktr/solid.js-react-typescript/README.md

 ### Build and Deploy to Development Environment

-Decide how important you change is, then
+Decide how important your change is, then

-    npm run version-patch
+    npm run release:patch

 or

-    npm run version-minor
+    npm run release:minor

 or

-    npm run version-major
+    npm run release:major

 That creates a release branch.
 Go to [mapper-annotator](https://github.com/Signafy/mapper-annotator) and make a pull request from the release branch to `develop`.
 Get it approved, and close it.
 That will kick off a build on [Jenkins](https://build.mapperai.net/job/mapper-annotator%20releases/job/develop/).